ZARATHUSTRA in a nutshell

 “The ultimate goal of ZARATHUSTRA is to unblock and lead the progress of electrodeless plasma thrusters, which may one day become a key enabling technology of a flourishing space economy”

-The initial the members of the ZARATHUSTRA team in the EP2 laboratory.
+The ZARATHUSTRA team in the UC3M campus.

 The success of the project will result in the first working theory of electromagnetic heating and anomalous transport in Electrodeless Plasma Thrusters, which may also be of application to other electric propulsion systems and in the field of nuclear fusion by magnetic confinement.